 Thanks to West Bay Orthopedics for their responses to your questions on orthopedics.
-The physicians of West Bay Orthopedics care for patients with fractures, sports injuries, arthritic conditions, and work related problems.
+The physicians of West Bay Orthopedics care for patients with fractures, sports injuries, arthritic conditions, and work-related problems.
 Physicians offer subspecialty expertise including spine surgery, joint replacement, hand surgery, and arthroscopic procedures for shoulder and knee injuries.
-The main office of West Bay Orthopedic Associates, Inc. is located at 120 Centerville Road Warwick, RI 02886.
-They may be reached by phone at 401-738-3730 and on line at www.westbayortho.com
+The main office of West Bay Orthopedic Associates, Inc. is located at 120 Centerville Road, Warwick, RI 02886.
+They may be reached by phone at (401) 738-3730.

 Dr. Winslow Alford of West Bay Orthopedics responds:

-Question: My 15 year old daughter was diagnosed at age 11 with a grade 1 spondylolitsthesis.
+My 15 year old daughter was diagnosed at age 11 with a grade 1 spondylolitsthesis.
 After treatment for a year, she began to feel better, with some discomfort.
-Recently, she fell and landed open her bank.
+Recently, she fell and landed upon her back.
 She was treated at an emergency room but continued to experience lower back pain and spasms.
 A follow up with her orthopedic specialist resulted in a reconfirmation of the spondylolitheses.
 There has been no improvement after 5 weeks of treatment.
-Her physician said he will try an epidural steroid injection and send her for another opinion before a decision is made on surgery (fusion).
+Her physician said he will try an epidural steroid injection and sent her for another opinion before a decision is made on surgery (fusion).
 I wonder if you have any other ideas.

 Submitted by Amy from Cranston